albertony/wslkit/README.md

 I take no responsibility if anything bad happens if you decide to try it out.

-However, I don't expect any problems, and I assume it could be usefull also for others, so please: Just try it out.
-If you come across any issues, I would appreciate if you report them as issues, so that I can make improvements.
+However, I don't expect any problems, and I assume it could be useful also for others, so please: Just try it out.
+If you come across any issues, or have any suggestions, I would appreciate if you report them in my GitHub project, and I will do my best to make the necessary improvements!

 ## Main features